lilin-bme/lilin-bme.github.io/CV/index.md

 {% endcapture %}

-{% include feature.html image="images/members/lilin2.jpg" title="Prof. Dr. Linley Li Lin (林俐)" text=text %}
+{% include feature.html image="images/members/lilin4.jpg" title="Prof. Dr. Linley Li Lin (林俐)" text=text %}

 {% include section.html %}
 ### BIOGRAPHY
 Dr. Linley Li Lin is currently an Associate Professor at Shanghai Jiao Tong University (SJTU).
-She received her B.S. and Ph.D. degrees from SJTU and worked as a postdoctoral fellow at the University of Illinois at Urbana-Champaign and SJTU.
+She received her B.S. and Ph.D. degrees from SJTU and conducted her postdoctoral fellow at the University of Illinois at Urbana-Champaign and SJTU.
 Her academic research is primarily in the area of plasmonic nanostructures, nanomedicine, and image-guided surgery.
 During her PhD and Postdoctoral research, she was one of the principal researchers of GERTs - a novel SERS nanotag with ultra-high sensitivity, uniformity, and photostability.
 Her current research interests include deep Raman techniques, surface-enhanced Raman scattering bioimaging, and Raman spectroscopic platform to study biomaterial interfaces.
 She has developed in vivo transmission Raman spectroscopy techniques for deep Raman imaging and three-dimensional tomography.
-Her team's pioneering works include the Deep Raman optical detection in ex vivo biological tissues of over 10-cm-thick, and for the first-time the non-invasive localization of in vivo deep-seated lesions on live big animal models using deep Raman spectroscopy.
+Her team's pioneering works include the Deep Raman optical detection through biological tissues, and for the first-time the non-invasive localization of in vivo deep-seated lesions on live big animal models using deep Raman spectroscopy.
 Dr. Lin has received a number of awards, including the Shanghai Chenguang Young Scholar Program (2021) and the Best Paper Award at the IMCO International Conference (2019).

 ### EDUCATION
 - Ph.D., Biomedical Engineering, Shanghai Jiao Tong University, 2013-2018, *Thesis Title: The Synthesis and Biomedical Applications of Gap Enhanced Raman Tags (GERTs)*